Honest Warranty, Pre-Training, and FAQs

-Q: Should I buy a purebred puppy or a hybrid mix?
+Q: Should I buy a purebred puppy or a mix?

 Q: How much are they?

-A: Prices are posted under each video in the breed links.
+A: Prices are posted under each video.
 You should also consider ownership costs if you really don't want to spend lots of money on a pet.
-It is important that you think an affordable dog is cute, so avoid less healthy genetics, pets that weigh less than 5 lbs, and also pets with long hair!
-Many look at our girlie pets and complain of purchase price.
+It is important that you think an affordable dog is cute, so avoid less healthy genetics, pets that weigh less than 5 lbs. and pets with long hair!
+Many want our girlie pets and complain of purchase price.
 I always respond by saying that it's not my fault that you think this expensive pet is cute.
 We have many other more affordable and practical choices!

 Q: Which breeds do people seem to like the best?